A high-significance detection of primordial tidal torque imprints: Methods

+The angular momentum magnitudes of Lagrangian protohalos can be characterized by the kinematic spin parameters \cite{2021PhRvD.103f3522W}.
+In particular, analogous to the spin reconstruction framework, a tidal environment parameter was defined directly from the reconstructed primordial tidal field as

+Here, $\beta_{\rm TT}$ is a non-negative dimensionless quantity that characterizes the anisotropy and twist of ${\mathbf T}$ on physical scale $r$.
+It vanishes when no torque is generated and increases with the strength of the two-scale tidal misalignment.
+We adopt $R\rightarrow r^+$ and $r=0.8 r_q$, so that $\beta_{\rm TT}$ characterizes the tidal environment on the protohalo scale.

-\subsubsection{Statistical analysis}
+\subsection{Statistical analysis}

-To assess the statistical significance of the detected correlation, we perform 40,000 Monte Carlo realizations under the null hypothesis that the observed spins $\bs{j}_G$ and the predicted spins $\bs{j}_R$ are physically uncorrelated.
-In each realization, the observed spins are randomly permuted within each halo mass bin, thereby removing any galaxy-by-galaxy correspondence while preserving the intrinsic spin distribution and sample selection.
-For each mass bin, we then compute the mean cosine correlation between the shuffled observed spins and the predicted spins evaluated at that bin's optimal smoothing scale.
-This procedure yields a null distribution for each mass bin that is well described by a Gaussian characterized by a mean and a standard deviation.
-The significance in each bin is quantified as the deviation of the observed correlation from its corresponding null distribution.
-Assuming the mass bins are statistically independent, we combine the bin-level significances by taking their root-mean-square, which yields an overall detection of approximately $7\sigma$ relative to the null hypothesis.
+To assess the statistical significance of the detected spin--tidal field correlation, we generate 40,000 Monte Carlo realizations under the null hypothesis that the observed spins $\bs{j}_{\rm G}$ and the reconstructed spins $\bs{j}_{\rm R}$ are physically uncorrelated.
+In each realization, the observed spins were randomly permuted within each halo mass bin, thereby removing the galaxy-by-galaxy correspondence while preserving the intrinsic spin distribution, the halo mass distribution and the sample selection in each bin.
+For consistency, the same \(\beta_{\rm TT}^{1/2}\) weighting was applied to the shuffled realizations when constructing the null distributions.

+For each halo mass bin $i$, we denote the measured spin--tidal field correlation by $\mu_i$.
+For each prescription adopted in the main text, the shuffled realizations defined a corresponding null distribution for each mass bin.
+Denoting the mean and standard deviation of that null distribution by $\mu_{{\rm null},i}$ and $\sigma_{{\rm null},i}$, respectively, we defined a standardized significance for each mass bin as

+To characterize the overall departure from the null hypothesis across all mass bins, we defined a summary statistic: